chutoutian/papers/README.md

-# papers
+Papers I have read and plan to read

-papers I have read and plan to read
+# Multimedia and Networking

 ## ABR
 <details>
   <summary>BOLA: Near-optimal bitrate adaptation for online videos [INFOCOM16]